-This recipe for Baked Corn Dogs is made with a homemade yeasty cornbread dough (start with a Jiffy mix) twisted around a hot dog for a simple corn dog.
-Or use the same dough to make Cornbread Twists to eat with your next bowl of chili.
+After mixing the dough in a bread machine, twist it around a hot dog for a simple corn dog.
+Or use the same dough to make twisty cornmeal breadsticks to eat with your next bowl of chili.

 Use your bread machine to make this dump-and-run dough.
 Don’t worry if you don’t have a bread machine.
 You can make these by hand or with your stand mixer.
 See directions in the recipe notes.

 Kids and adults alike love these “dip dogs” as one of my Facebook readers called them.
 Although she was referring to the traditional fried corn dogs, I love the name.